Early History

 and rapid transport route for troops into the Brigantian highlands.
 This

-road was being costructed at the time Hadrian's wall was being erected which
+road was being constructed at the time Hadrian's wall was being erected which

-was a time of increasing raids from the Picts11.
+was a time of increasing raids from the Picts (Selgovae, Damnonii and Venecones)

 The Romans did not use the obvious east-west passage offered by the